AlexandraTsai/awesome-ios-interview/Resources/English.md

 ## App Life Cycle

-`application:willFinishLaunchingWithOptions:`—This method is your app’s first chance to **execute code** at launch time.
+application:willFinishLaunchingWithOptions:—This method is your app’s first chance to execute code at launch time.

-`application:didFinishLaunchingWithOptions:`—This method allows you to perform any final initialization **before** your app is **displayed** to the user.
+application:didFinishLaunchingWithOptions:—This method allows you to perform any final initialization before your app is displayed to the user.

-`applicationDidBecomeActive:`—Lets your app know that it is about to **become the foreground app**.
+applicationDidBecomeActive:—Lets your app know that it is about to become the foreground app.
 Use this method for any last minute preparation.

-`applicationWillResignActive`:—Lets you know that your app is transitioning away from being the foreground app.
+applicationWillResignActive:—Lets you know that your app is transitioning away from being the foreground app.
 Use this method to put your app into a quiescent state.

-`applicationDidEnterBackground`:—Lets you know that your app is now **running in the background** and **may be suspended** at any time.
+applicationDidEnterBackground:—Lets you know that your app is now running in the background and may be suspended at any time.

-`applicationWillEnterForeground`:—Lets you know that your app is moving out of the background and back into the foreground, but that it is not yet active.
+applicationWillEnterForeground:—Lets you know that your app is moving out of the background and back into the foreground, but that it is not yet active.

-`applicationWillTerminate`:—Lets you know that your app is being terminated.
+applicationWillTerminate:—Lets you know that your app is being terminated.
 This method is not called if your app is suspended.

 # Testing

 ### Unit Tests
-Tests the **smallest unit** of functionality, typically a **method/function**
-> e.g. given a class with a particular state, calling x method on the class should cause y to happen

-Unit tests should be **focussed on one particular feature**
-> e.g., calling the pop method when the stack is empty should throw an InvalidOperationException

-Everything it touches should be done in memory; this means that the test code and the code under test **shouldn't**:
+Tests the smallest unit of functionality, typically a method/function (e.g. given a class with a particular state, calling x method on the class should cause y to happen).
+Unit tests should be focussed on one particular feature (e.g., calling the pop method when the stack is empty should throw an InvalidOperationException).
+Everything it touches should be done in memory; this means that the test code and the code under test shouldn't:

 1. Call out into (non-trivial) collaborators
 2. Access the network